-Hyperbaric Oxygen Therapy Devices Market Size and Share
+Hyperbaric Oxygen Therapy Market Size and Share

-The hyperbaric oxygen therapy devices market generated USD 7.43 billion in 2025 and is on track to reach USD 10.01 billion by 2030, translating into a reliable 6.12% CAGR that keeps the technology ahead of the broader medical-device field.
+The hyperbaric oxygen therapy market size generated USD 7.43 billion in 2025 and is on track to reach USD 10.01 billion by 2030, translating into a reliable 6.12% CAGR that keeps the technology ahead of the broader medical-device field.
 Continuous publication of positive clinical data in wound care, diabetic-foot management and emerging post-viral indications underpins this expansion.
 Providers view the therapy as a cost-effective way to prevent amputations, shorten inpatient stays and improve quality scores, which sustains hospital demand even as portable systems open new care pathways.
 Asia-Pacific captures growing capital flows thanks to government-funded chamber hubs in tourist zones and aggressive medical-tourism marketing, while North America remains the clinical-research anchor that validates new indications.
-Device makers add digital sensors, AI-guided oxygen dosing and remote-monitoring software, raising clinician confidence and reducing adverse-event risk, which in turn reinforces the hyperbaric oxygen therapy devices market growth outlook.
+Device makers add digital sensors, AI-guided oxygen dosing and remote-monitoring software, raising clinician confidence and reducing adverse-event risk, which in turn reinforces the hyperbaric oxygen therapy market growth outlook.

 Key Report Takeaways

-- By application, wound healing led with 38.65% of hyperbaric oxygen therapy devices market share in 2024, while diabetic-foot ulcers are projected to expand at an 8.65% CAGR through 2030.
+- By application, wound healing led with 38.65% of hyperbaric oxygen therapy market share in 2024, while diabetic-foot ulcers are projected to expand at an 8.65% CAGR through 2030.

 - By product type, monoplace chambers held 64.53% revenue in 2024; portable and topical systems are forecast to grow at an 8.86% CAGR to 2030.

-- By end user, hospitals retained 55.34% of the hyperbaric oxygen therapy devices market size in 2024, yet the home-care channel is advancing at a 9.65% CAGR to 2030.
+- By end user, hospitals retained 55.34% of the hyperbaric oxygen therapy market size in 2024, yet the home-care channel is advancing at a 9.65% CAGR to 2030.

 - By geography, North America accounted for 42.45% revenue in 2024, whereas Asia-Pacific is set to grow the fastest with a 7.45% CAGR up to 2030.